Peanut and Ginger Sauce

 Some like it hot; extra chili?

-Make a few notes so next time you can get it just the way your family enjoys it; there are no right and wrong recipes.
+Make a few notes so next time you can get it just the way your family loves it; there are no right and wrong recipes.
 Just what works for you is fine.
 That means savouring your food, living in the present and enjoying every minute.
-Munch your way thoroughly through the salad; it's no coincidence that cows chew the cud.
+Munch your way through the salad; it's no coincidence that cows chew the cud.
 We should too; it is called fletcherising.

 1. Toast the peanuts.